junior8vii/junior8vii/README.md

 # Hello👋
 My name is Junior.
-I'm a student of web languages like javascript, html and css.
+I'm a student of web languages.
 I'm very interested to learn more about new technologies.

 📚Languages